What is personal liability coverage?

 How does homeowners insurance work if someone gets hurt on your property?

-Two coverages on your policy can kick in if someone is hurt on your property.
+There are two ways homeowners insurance can cover injuries to someone on your property.
 Regardless of fault, your medical payments coverage will cover medical bills for a minor injury.
 If the injury is more severe, and your negligence caused it, your liability insurance will cover medical bills and any resulting legal procedures.

 Does liability home insurance cover medical expenses?